Harry Miller (jazz bassist): Biography

 A native of Cape Town, South Africa, Miller began his career playing bass for the rock group Manfred Mann.
 After settling in London, he became part of a groups of musicians in the 1960s and 1970s who combined free jazz with the music of South Africa.
-He recorded with Elton Dean, Chris McGregor, Louis Moholo, John Surman, Keith Tippett, and Mike Westbrook.
+He recorded with Elton Dean, Chris McGregor, Louis Moholo, John Surman, Keith Tippett, and Mike Westbrook, and also led his own band, Isipingo, named after a vacation spot in South Africa.
 At the end of the 1970s, he moved to the Netherlands for economic reasons and worked with musicians in Willem Breuker's circle.
 In 1971, he made a guest appearance on the album Islands, by the progressive rock band King Crimson.
 He and his wife founded Ogun Records.

 Miller died in a car crash in the Netherlands in 1983.